BabyTravel UK Logo BabyTravel UK

 Travel strollers have become an essential companion for parents who want to explore the world with their babies without sacrificing convenience or comfort.
 Designed to be lightweight and compact, these strollers are perfect for navigating airports, hopping on public transport, or weaving through busy city streets.
 When choosing a travel stroller, parents should pay close attention to the folded size, overall weight, and how easily the stroller folds—especially if you’ll be carrying it through airports or storing it in an overhead bin.

-The Bugaboo Butterfly, Babyzen Yoyo, and Joolz Aer are standout options in the world of travel strollers, each offering unique features to suit different lifestyles.
+The Bugaboo Butterfly 2, Stokke YOYO³, and Joolz Aer² are standout options in the world of travel strollers, each offering unique features to suit different lifestyles.
 Whether you need a stroller that works seamlessly with car seat adapters, prioritise a quick folding mechanism, or want a model with a wide range of accessories like buggy boards and bumper bars, there’s something for every family.
 In this comparison, we’ll break down how each stroller performs in real-life situations, from folding and carrying to maneuverability and newborn compatibility, helping parents find the perfect fit for their travel needs.

-Head-to-Head: Babyzen YOYO² vs Bugaboo Butterfly vs Joolz Aer+
+Head-to-Head: Stokke YOYO³ vs Bugaboo Butterfly 2 vs Joolz Aer²

-If you’re in the market for a premium travel stroller, you’ve inevitably narrowed your search down to these three titans: the original Babyzen YOYO², the super-practical Bugaboo Butterfly, and the lightning-fast Joolz Aer+.
+If you’re in the market for a premium travel stroller, you’ve inevitably narrowed your search down to these three titans: the original Stokke YOYO³, the super-practical Bugaboo Butterfly 2, and the lightning-fast Joolz Aer².
 All three are cabin-friendly, stylish, beautifully designed, and command a premium price tag.
 But which one is right for you?
 It all comes down to the details and the difference in features, comfort, and accessories compared to other strollers on the market, including the wider Bugaboo stroller lineup, Bugaboo's accessories, and the Stokke Yoyo.
 Notably, the Butterfly was the only stroller in Bugaboo's range that, for a time, lacked a compatible buggy board, setting it apart from other Bugaboo models.

 We’ve compared them on the features that matter most to travelling parents: the fold, folding mechanisms, portability, comfort, storage, and of course, newborn suitability.
-The Joolz Aer+ is the lighter option among the three, making it easier to carry, especially when traveling with airlines.
+The Stokke YOYO³ is the lightest by specification, while the Joolz Aer² is designed for especially easy shoulder carrying, making it easier to carry, especially when traveling with airlines.
 All three strollers are suitable for travel with airlines, and their folded stroller size is designed to fit in most plane overhead bins, meeting common airline cabin requirements.
 Let’s find your perfect match.

-Age Range From birth with bassinet From 6 months (or birth with car seat) From 6 months (or birth with bassinet)
+Age Range From birth with bassinet From birth with lie-flat seat From birth with cot or newborn setup

 Unique Selling Point Huge range of accessories Massive, accessible basket Fastest one-second fold